 AutoPractices

-AutoPractices is a Proof of Concept (PoC) project funded by the European Research Council.
-For AutoPractices, the AutoNorms team will collaborate with Dr Alexander Blanchard at the Stockholm International Peace Research Institute (SIPRI), Shimona Mohan at the United Nations Institute for Disarmament Research (UNIDIR, in her personal capacity), and Ariel Conn (expert member, Global Commission on Responsible AI in the Military Domain).
-AutoPractices runs from June 2024 until December 2025.
+AutoPractices is a Proof of Concept (PoC) project funded by the European Research Council based upon the AutoNorms project.
+For AutoPractices, the AutoNorms team collaborated with Dr Alexander Blanchard at the Stockholm International Peace Research Institute (SIPRI), Shimona Mohan (in her personal capacity), and Ariel Conn (in her personal capacity).

 AutoPractices is part of AutoNorms and is funded by